vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 The `Storage` component,

 - Saves`UserPref` objects in json format and read it back.
-- Saves the word bank data, such as `Deck`, `Entry`, `Word` and `Translation` in json format and read it back.
+- Saves the word bank data (mainly Decks and QuizAttempts) in json format and read it back
-- Saves the statistics and scores of each individual quiz taken by the user.

-Each `Word` and `Translation` is saved in a `JsonAdaptedWord`and `JsonAdaptedTranslation` object respectively.
-Each `Entry` is saved in a `JsonAdaptedEntry` object, consisting of a `JsonAdaptedWord` and `JsonAdaptedTranslation`.

-Each `QuestionAttempt` and `Score` is saved in a `JsonAdaptedQuestionAttempt` and `JsonAdaptedScore` respectively.
-Each QuizAttempt is saved in a `JsonAdaptedQuizAttempt` object, consisting of a `JsonAdaptedQuestionaAttempt` and `JsonAdaptedScore` among other attributes.

-Each `Deck` is saved in a `JsonAdaptedDeck` object, consisting of a list of `JsonAdaptedEntry` and a list of `JsonAdaptedQuizAttempt`.

-To store all decks, a WordBank storage is used in the form of `JsonSerializableWordBankStorage`, which consists of a list of `JsonAdaptedDeck`.

-`JsonSerializableWordBankStorage` allows the data in it to be serialized, allowing the program to read from what has been stored in `wordbank.json`.

-`StorageManager` is the main managing system that allows JSON files to be read, and data to be saved to the JSON files.
+From Figure 8, it can be observed that `JsonSerializableWordBankStorage` consists of a list of `JsonAdaptedDeck` objects.

+`JsonSerializableWordBankStorage` can be then serialized in order to convert data from json files into GreenTea's model.
+Data from GreenTea's model can also be converted into json files through the reverse of this process.

+`StorageManager` manages the process of saving and reading data

+All the data is eventually stored in `wordbank.json` in the `data` folder.
+When the application is restarted, the data from `wordbank.json` is read and converted into GreenTea's model.

 :information_source: **Note:** An alternative (arguably, a more OOP) model is given below in Figure 9.
 In this model, the `Deck` and `Entry` data is separated from the `QuizAttempt` data.